Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 Microneedling and Hair Loss

-Scientists have long established the benefits of microneedling when it comes to some hair loss conditions.
+Scientists have long established the benefits of microneedling for certain hair-loss conditions.
 You should think of this procedure as a complementary therapy for hair transplant and other treatments.

 Androgenetic Alopecia (AGA)

-Researchers found that the combination of microneedling with minoxidil significantly increases hair density compared to minoxidil alone in those suffering from androgenic alopecia (male pattern baldness or female pattern baldness).
-[4]
+Researchers found that combining microneedling with minoxidil significantly increases hair density compared with minoxidil alone in individuals with androgenic alopecia (male pattern baldness or female pattern baldness).[4]

 Alopecia Areata

-Studies suggest that microneedling can modulate the immune response in the scalp, which makes it a viable option to treat autoimmune-related hair loss such as alopecia areata.
-[5]
+Studies suggest that microneedling can modulate the immune response in the scalp, making it a viable option for treating autoimmune-related hair loss, such as alopecia areata.[5]

 Post-Transplant Regrowth

-Microneedling supports the regrowth of transplanted hair as it improves follicle activity and scalp health.
+Microneedling supports the regrowth of transplanted hair by improving follicle activity and scalp health.

-A study that involved 86 individuals found that those who combined microneedling with minoxidil experienced 50% more hair density than those who used minoxidil alone.
-[6]
+- A study involving 86 individuals found that those who combined microneedling with minoxidil achieved 50% higher hair density than those who used minoxidil alone.[6]

 Where Can You Microneedle on the Scalp?